vvscode/docs/docs/video/video-for-ios/video-ios-audio-handling.md

 ---
 title: Audio handling
+excerpt: >-
-excerpt: 'The details on how the Sinch Voice /w Video SDK manages audio during calls.
-Read more.'
+  The details on how the Sinch Voice /w Video SDK manages audio during calls.
+  Read more.
 next:
   pages:
     - video-ios-application-authentication